 www.Houzz.com includes inspiration from thousands of interior and exterior design projects from interior designers, builders, and architects all over the Nation.
 You can search by room, keywords, styles, regions and colors.
 We suggest you create an account and add images that appeal to you to an idea gallery.
 Once the gallery is set up, you may click the “Collaborate” button and email it to us, or we can review it together in person.
 In some cases, ,we may compile a Houzz gallery for your project in advance – and send it to you for digital feedback.
 Here is our Houzz profile.

-Just as important as idea galleries, if you have made selections for your project already, or have things on order it is important you have those images or samples ready for your interior designer. forgetting to mention items can cause additional design work in areas that aren’t necessary.
+Just as important as idea galleries, if you have made selections for your project already, or have things on order it is important you have those images or samples ready for your interior designer.
+Did you already pick your flooring, a light fixture, or your plumbing for example?
+Forgetting to mention items can cause additional design work in areas that aren’t necessary.

 The Five Attributes of a Great Design Client